YangDi98/expenses-tracker/dev-notes.md

 ### After adding this feature:
 - Think about what to do if a category is deleted.
 Where do we want to put its expenses.
 Or we just not allow deleting categories that have expenses.
 - User has not been added yet.
+- We need to check if a category exist when adding note to this category, or updating notes to this category.
 </details>